 The “Test Active Port” fails.

 If you defined ports between 50,000 and 65,000, you are on the right track.
-To pass the “Test Active Port” you need to first make sure your port forwarding is working.
+To pass the “Test Active Port,” you’ll first need to make sure your port forwarding is working.
 You can use an open port check tool like CanYouSeeMe and test whether the tool can see your Deluge through that port.
 If that fails, then it means your ports are not forwarding.

 - Make sure that your antivirus / antimalware is not blocking your connection.

-Stops downloading torrents and show an error message.
+The client stops downloading and shows an error message.

 To solve this problem, you can try the following solutions:

 - Check whether the status of the torrent is Ok.